This story was originally published and last updated .

 Left and center: Normal photo and an after-the-fact monochrome edit.
 Right: "Mono" color filter mode.

 Like the OnePlus 8's color filter camera, the monochrome camera is accessible via the last "mono" filter mode, seemingly combining results from both the primary sensor and the monochrome secondary.
 I didn't expect it, but the results do provide richer tones than simply editing a similar photo taken normally to monochrome (especially when it comes to reds), but details also look a tiny bit muddier, so it's a tradeoff.

 Should you buy it?

-Maybe.
+Yes.
 OnePlus is selling the phone for $300 in the US, which is an awkward spot.
-For $50 more, I think the Pixel 4a is a much better phone — we gave it our Editors' Choice award, after all.
-For $50 less, the TCL 10L offers much of the same experience (and drawbacks).
+For $50 more, I think the Pixel 4a is still a better phone — we gave it our Editors' Choice award, after all.
 In the EU, you can get the OG Nord for just €50 more, and it's also better in every possible way.
-OnePlus either needs to drop the phone's price a little or extend the window of updates for the N10 5G to get an unreserved recommendation from us.
+But now that OnePlus has fixed the phone's biggest issues and extended software updates for an extra year, it's actually a good value, too.
+Kudos, OnePlus, you made the N10 5G into a good phone.

 Buy it if:

 - You can't spend $50/€50 more and get either a Pixel 4a or the original Nord.